Arthur's Rock Rock Climbing

 From downtown Fort Collins, head west on Laporte Ave. until it ends.
 Turn right on Overland Trail and head north for approximately 2.5 miles.
 Turn left on Bingham Hill Rd/Co Rd 50E, and go west for 2.0 miles.
 Turn left onto N Co Rd 23 for 1.2 miles and finally a right onto N Co Rd 25 G. Take 25G for 1.6 miles until you reach the gate for the park.
 There are signs for Lory State Park after the Bingham Hill turn off Overland Trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Arthur's Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Arthur's Rock:

 Featured Route For Arthur's Rock